Liaison and Diversion in court settings

-Delivering against NHS England’s National Liaison and Diversion Operating Model, our liaison and diversion practitioners assess the needs of vulnerable individuals in magistrates’ and Crown courts across London, working closely with a wide range of partners to ensure that these individuals have access to the right health and social care services.
+Delivering against NHS England’s National Liaison and Diversion Operating Model, our liaison and diversion practitioners assess the needs of vulnerable individuals in magistrates’ courts across London, working closely with a wide range of partners to ensure that these individuals have access to the right health and social care services.

 Community Link Workers

-Our Criminal Justice Community team consists of Community Link Workers and Peer Supporters.
+Our Criminal Justice Community team consists of Community Link Workers (CLWSs) and Peer Supporters.
 Our CLWs work alongside individuals throughout the criminal justice pathway to help them engage or re-engage with relevant services to tackle things like housing, addictions or debt, as well as their mental wellbeing.

-Read more about peer support in our criminal justice services.
+Read more about peer support at Together.

 Reports and training